kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 #### File

-You can configure a `File` backend with a path:
+You can configure a file backend with a path:

 ```yaml
 backends: